rouabhi/requiram/README.md

 The **lib.js** should be added once, in the top of the list, to permit to your modules to work.

 ## What if my modules are modified?##
 The final file (here app.js) is created on the first time it is invoqued.
 Modification date is not checked.
-So to rebuild it, you shouldjust just relauch **node.js**.
+So to rebuild it, you should just just relaunch **node.js**.